Blog Post

 This practice would be considered strange, even if the prehistoric builders had practical, modern, labour-saving tools.
 But unfortunately, our ancestors only benefited from stone tools, bones, and antlers, making such excavation exceptionally slow, cumbersome, and even more bewildering.

-Current archaeological theories surrounding these ditches maintain that they were used either as defensive fortification and/or a landscape feature to keep in/out animals or, even more recently, bizarre interpretations such as a ‘ceremonial’ feature to ward off evil spirits.
+Current archaeological theories surrounding these ditches maintain that they were used either as a defensive fortification and/or a landscape feature to keep animals in/out, or, more recently, as a ‘ceremonial’ feature to ward off evil spirits.

 This shows the levels of desperation the archaeologists have descended into in recent years in an abortive attempt to understand basic structures, such as a moat.
-Moreover, these quaint ideas strike me as somewhat flawed as a ditch is significantly less effective than a palisade (a long line of sharpened wooden stakes planted into the ground), which would have been considerably more straightforward, quicker to construct and more effective.
+Moreover, these quaint ideas strike me as somewhat flawed, as a ditch is significantly less effective than a palisade (a long line of sharpened wooden stakes planted into the ground), which would have been considerably more straightforward, quicker to construct and more effective.
 As for evil spirits, would not a tiny 6-inch channel achieve the same symbolic purpose as a huge five-metre ditch?
+(The Stonehenge Hoax – The Ditch)

 Lt-Col Willaim Hawley and team 1920s -The Stonehenge Ditch